What do you mean, there are no rules? Aren’t there always rules?

 As a woman entrepreneur and a grown up, I stopped following these rules:

 - you are not allowed to make more money than your parents did

-- women are not the bread winners
+- women in small businesses are not the bread winners

 - be quiet, be small, don’t rock the boat, don’t bring attention to yourself